gchq/sleeper/docs/12-design.md

 ## Tables

 All records in a table conform to a schema.
 The records in a table are stored in multiple files, with each file belonging to a partition.
-These files are all in an S3 bucket that is exclusively used by this table.
+These files are all stored in an S3 bucket deployed at an instance level, referred to as the data bucket.

 Each table has a state store associated to it.
 This stores metadata about the table, namely the files that are in the table and how the records in the table are partitioned.

 Tables are deployed by the CDK table stack.
 This stack creates the infrastructure for each table.
-Each table requires a bucket where its data will be stored, and a state store.
+Each table requires a state store to store metadata about files in the table.
 When a table is first created, its state store must be initialised.

 To achieve this, the table stack obtains a list of the table properties files from the instance properties.
-For each table properties file, it creates the data bucket for that table and creates the state store.
+For each table properties file it creates the state store.
 The creation of the state store is delegated to either the DynamoDB state store stack or the S3 state store stack, as appropriate.
 A custom CDK resource is then used to call `sleeper.cdk.custom.SleeperTableLambda`.
 This lambda initialises the state store and updates the table properties file which is stored in the instance's config bucket.

-The name of the bucket containing a table's data is called `sleeper-<instance-id>-table-tablename`, e.g.
+The directory in the data bucket which contains a table's data is constructed from the table name:
-`sleeper-mySleeperInstance-table-table1`.
+`<data-bucket>/<tablename>/<file>`, e.g. `sleeper-mySleeperInstance-data/table1/file1.parquet`.

+Tables can also be taken offline, which means they will be ignored when it comes to partition splitting and creating compaction jobs.
+When creating a new table, it is automatically put online.

 ## Sorted files